Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 An odd yearning bubbled up in his chest as Fleur’s face swam through his thoughts.
 And yet, I’m probably going.
 Harry sighed.
 She definitely did something to me with her allure.
 Definitely.

-He tapped the envelope against his palm, then cast a quick tempus.
+He tapped the envelope against his palm and cast a quick tempus.
 ‘Well, go on.
 Don’t keep a lady waiting, Harry.’
 He took a deep breath.
 ‘Argent.’

 The walls of Harry’s bedroom remained in place.